In 2024, Linksys overhauled its router setup experience for its mesh routers

 CONS

-Step by step method is lengthy
+Step by step method clunky

 Some customers annoyed that they’re required to download an app and create an account to use product